Morphing tree drawings in a small 3D grid

 \section{Morphing through lifting paths}

-Let $T$ be an $n$-vertex tree with $n$ vertices and $\mathcal{P}$ be a path decomposition of $T$ into $k$ paths.
-In this section, we describe an algorithm that morphs a plane drawing $\Gamma = \Gamma_0$ in $X0Y$ plane of tree $T$ to the canonical 3D drawing $\Gamma' =\mathcal{C}(T)$ of $T$ in $\mathcal{O}(k)$ steps.
-It lifts the paths of $\mathcal{P}$ one by one applying procedure \lift{}.
+Let $T$ be an $n$-vertex tree and $\mathcal{P}$ be a path decomposition of $T$ into $k$ paths.
+In this section, we describe an algorithm that morphs a plane drawing $\Gamma = \Gamma_0$ in the $XY_0$ plane of tree $T$ to the canonical 3D drawing $\Gamma' =\mathcal{C}(T)$ of $T$ in $\mathcal{O}(k)$ steps.
+It lifts the paths of $\mathcal{P}$ one by one applying the procedure \lift{}.
 Note that the final positions for the vertices in $\mathcal{C}(T)$ are defined through heavy-rooted-pathwidth decomposition, and do not depend on $\mathcal{P}$.
 Also, a morph from $\mathcal{C}(T)$ to $\Gamma'$ can be obtained by playing the morph from $\Gamma'$ to $\mathcal{C}(T)$ backwards.
 At all times during the algorithm, the following invariant holds: a path $P_i \in \mathcal{P}$ is lifted only after all the children of the internal vertices of $P_i$ are lifted.
 After the execution of \lift{P_i}, path $P_i$ moves to its canonical position with respect to $head(P_i)$.
-See Fig.~\ref{fig:step0}-\ref{fig:step13}. \\ \textit{\textbf{Step 0: Preprocessing.}} This step is a single stretching morph $\langle \Gamma, \Gamma_1 \rangle$ with $\mathcal{S}_1 = 2 \cdot (rpw + d(\Gamma))$, see Section~\ref{sec:stretching}, stretching is a crossing-free morph.
+See Fig.~\ref{fig:step0}-\ref{fig:step13}. \\